BYU-I-eBadge/e-badge/README.md

 **eBadge** is a customizable, hackable electronics badge designed for students to explore, build, and learn throughout their academic journey.
 It’s more than just a badge—it's a personal electronics lab, wearable project canvas, and long-term learning tool.

-## 🌟 Features
+## Features

-- ✨ Custom PCB with microcontroller ([chip name here])
+- Custom PCB with microcontroller
-- 🔌 Modular peripherals: LEDs, sensors, buttons, displays, etc.
+- Modular peripherals: LEDs, sensors, buttons, displays, etc.
-- 🔧 Fully programmable with open-source firmware
+- Fully programmable with open-source firmware
-- 🔍 Designed for learning — from blinking LEDs to building full apps
+- Designed for learning — from blinking LEDs to building full apps
-- 🔋 Battery-powered & portable — perfect for hacking on the go
+- Battery-powered & portable — perfect for hacking on the go

-## 🧠 What’s in This Repo?
+## What’s in This Repo?

 ```bash
 e-badge/